elliottsj/ftw-android/README.md

 #### SilkPagerFragment

-A `SilkFragment` that contains a `ViewPager` and makes interaction it easy.
+A `SilkFragment` that contains a `ViewPager` and makes interaction with it easy.